BA (Hons) (Top Up) Professional Dance and Performance

 Central School of Ballet is following Government and Public Health guidelines in relation to the pandemic and it may be necessary to make adjustments to the delivery of courses to ensure the safety of students and staff.

-Completion of the Central School of Ballet Foundation Degree does not guarantee direct entry to the BA (Hons).
 Note that completion of the Central School of Ballet Foundation Degree does not guarantee direct entry to the BA (Hons) (Top Up) course.
-Students who continue directly from the Central School of Ballet Foundation Degree are required to submit an application for the BA (Hons) (Top Up).
+Students who continue directly from the Foundation Degree are required to submit an application for the BA (Hons) top up.

 Central is proud to welcome students from all over the world.
 Applicants who live outside of the UK are generally invited to submit a digital application demonstrating they meet the selection criteria, as specified in the stepped application process below.
 More information for overseas students is available in the Course Summary.